 Kawasaki Disease is a rare inflammatory disease that causes blood vessels to become inflamed or swollen throughout the body.
 We do not know what causes Kawasaki Disease.
 More than 80% of the children who get it are younger than 5 years of age.

-What Is Pediatric Multisystem Inflammatory Syndrome (PMIS) and Why Do Doctors Think This Is Related to COVID-19?
+What Is Pediatric Multisystem Inflammatory Syndrome (PMIS) and Why Do Doctors Think It Is Related to COVID-19?

 Soon after, multiple reports of cases came from across Europe and in the United States.
 Some PMIS patients were found to carry the virus causing COVID-19 and some had proteins in their body showing that they previously had the infection.
 A significant number of patients were exposed to someone with COVID-19 infection.

-Severe abdominal pain and diarrhea is another common complaint with PMIS.
-So far, we know the similarities between these two diseases, but we do not have sufficient information to fully understand the differences.
+Severe abdominal pain and diarrhea are other common complaints with PMIS.
+We know the similarities between these two diseases, but we do not have sufficient information to fully understand the differences.

-At this time, we do recommend seeking medical evaluation if your child has persistent fevers over 101°F as well as severe abdominal pain, diarrhea, or rash that could not be explained by another cause.
+We do recommend seeking medical evaluation if your child has persistent fevers over 101°F as well as severe abdominal pain, diarrhea or rash that could not be explained by another cause.